Antwerp Symphony Orchestra: History

 In 1999, the orchestra's artistic management was reformed, with authority vested in the hands of three artistic leaders, rather than one conductor.
 In 2002, the orchestra renamed itself again, to the Koninklijke Filharmonie van Vlaanderen, or deFilharmonie.

 Philippe Herreweghe was chief conductor (chef-dirigent) of the orchestra from 1998 to 2002.
 The orchestra's most recent chief conductor was Edo de Waart, who had been named to the post in April 2010 with an initial contract of 5 years.
 Although the original press release indicated the start of de Waart's tenure as 2012, de Waart formally took up the chief conductorship of the orchestra in 2011. de Waart concluded his chief conductorship of the orchestra at the close of the 2015–2016 season.

 In April 2017, the orchestra formally announced its most recent renaming as the Antwerp Symphony Orchestra.
 Currently, Herreweghe has the title of principal guest conductor (vaste gastdirigent), and de Waart has the title of conductor laureate (eredirigent), with the Antwerp Symphony Orchestra.
 Under its various names, the orchestra has recorded for the A-list, Belgian Boutique, Hyperion, Naïve and Phi labels.

 In November 2017, Elim Chan first guest-conducted the orchestra.
 She returned as guest conductor in March 2018.
 Based on these appearances, in May 2018, the orchestra announced the appointment of Chan as its next chief conductor, effective with the 2019–2020 season.
 Chan is both the youngest conductor and the first female conductor to be named chief conductor of the orchestra.
 Chan concluded her tenure as chief conductor of the orchestra at the close of the 2023–2024 season, one season earlier than her previously announced contract extension.

 In October 2024, Marc Albrecht first guest-conducted the orchestra.
 In February 2025, the orchestra announced the appointment of Albrecht as its next chief conductor, effective with the 2026–2027 season.
-Albrecht is scheduled to take the title of chief conductor-designate for the 2025–2026 season.
+Albrecht took the title of chief conductor-designate for the 2025–2026 season.

+In February 2026, the orchestra announced its merger with Opera Ballet Vlaanderen, effective 1 March 2026.